K4ktus123/kDS3231/README.md

 I'm still not sure if I included everything.
 If you find any bugs please report them immediately.

-TODO:
+## TODO:
--check for bugs
+- check for bugs
--add more example sketches
+- add more example sketches
--create a version for Wire1 interace on chips like ATmega328PB
+- create a version for Wire1 interace on chips like ATmega328PB

-Commands description:
+## Commands description:

-1:Read functions
+#### Read functions

 clockClear - clears configuration registers 0x0E and 0x0F.
 Recommended on startup, not required though.